Select Page

 There are several critical consequences of this claim.

-This website has emphasized universal biological agency, biological purpose, biological intentionality, and biological value, but it is becoming evident that the full range of features that uniquely identify human cognition also share grounding traits with all other organisms.
+This website has emphasized universal biological agency, biological purpose, biological intentionality (goal-directedness), and biological value, but it is becoming evident that the full range of features that uniquely identify human cognition also share grounding traits with all other organisms.

-The unified functional integration of information that occurs in all living organisms is a manifestation of biological agency and a process that distinguishes the living from the inanimate and dead.
+The unified functional integration of information that occurs in all living organisms is a manifestation of biological agency as a process that distinguishes the living from the inanimate and dead.

 Biological cognition